IN-CORE/pyincore/README.md

 ## Running

 - Locate a file called `.incorepw` and write your credentials in it; the first line contains your username and the second password.
-The information is used for communicating with **pyincore** services such as hazard, data and fragility.
+The information is used for communicating with **IN-CORE** services such as hazard, data and fragility.
 The file is located in the `.incore` folder created during installation in a user's HOME directory.
 The typical path is `C:\Users\<username>` on Windows OS, `/Users/<username>` on MacOS and `/home/<username>` on Linux based machines.

-- Start local Jupyter notebook by running the following command at the Terminal (Mac/Linux) or Command Prompt (Windows) **from the top-level pyincore folder**:
+- Start local Jupyter notebook by running the following command at the Terminal (Mac/Linux) or Command Prompt (Windows) **from a Project folder**:
     ```
     jupyter notebook
     ```